How to Choose Bass Fishing Line

 Braided Fishing Line

-The final category of line is braid.
+Last but certainly not least, braid is an extremely popular style of fishing line that puts giant bass in the boat all across the country.
+Braid is the strongest of the three lines, capable of handling any sized fish you throw at it.
 Braid is essentially, as its name implies, woven strands of material that form a small diameter, no stretch, extremely strong line.
 The original and most common braids floated.
 They were often made of materials like cotton or linen.
 Now braided lines are made of more scientifically crafted materials like Dacron, Spectra and Dyneema.

 However using braid is not all roses either.
-For one braid is much more visible than fluorocarbon or even monofilament.
-Braid can dig into itself more when you wrench down on a hookset or horsing a fish in heavy cover.
+While this line is stronger and more sensitive, it’s not transparent making it much easier to see.
+This is why anglers often tie fluorocarbon leaders to their braided line.
+Additionally, braid can dig into itself more when you wrench down on a hookset or horsing a fish in heavy cover.
 And it can be more susceptible to wind knots, or tangles that catch your guides, in smaller diameters.

 But braided fishing lines have become staples for fishing around grass, fishing topwater lures, and fishing finesse gear on spinning tackle with fluorocarbon leaders.
 Braid resists line twists much better on spinning gear than either fluorocarbon or monofilament.
 Braid can be wound tighter on a spool to reduce “digging” and braid definitely gives a lure more casting distance in comparable line diameters.